Phelister/Akan-name-analyzer/README.md

 ## Live site link

-View the live link at : [Portfolio Link](https://phelister.github.io/akan-name-analyzer/ "Name Analyzer")
+View the live link at : [Name Analyzer Link](https://phelister.github.io/akan-name-analyzer/ "Name Analyzer")

 ## Support and contact details
 {If you run into any issues or have questions,ideas and concerns feel free to reach out via email phelistereiggbo@gmail.com.